jsr6720/goodreads-csv-to-md/posts/2015-07-08-alexander-hamilton.md

 ## My Review 4/5

+### Date Read
+2015/07/08

+### Date Added
+2016/09/30

-Abridged.
+My Thoughts: Abridged.
 Biggest let down was Hamilton's short life.
 Very good.<br/>Hamilton's role in a central bank and unifying the states into a strong nation was enlightening.

 ---